JuliaLinearAlgebra/MatrixDepot.jl/doc/properties.rst

        The matrix is ill-conditioned for some parameter values.

    pos-def
-       The matrix is symmetric postive definite for some parameter values.
+       The matrix is postive definite for some parameter values.

    eigen
        The eigensystem of the matrix has some known results.